MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/mimp-security-configuration.md

 EXEC sp_addrolemember @rolename='db_owner', @membername='MILowPriv_role';
 EXEC sp_addrolemember @rolename='SQLAgentReaderRole', @membername='MILowPriv_role';
 ```

+This script adds the monitoring account to the **db_owner** role which may not be allowed.
+The **db owner** permissions are required to enable the management pack tasks to run DBCC checks.
+If you do not need these tasks, do not give these permissions.

 ```SQL
 --Second script that adds MILowPriv user to db_owner role for master, msdb, model, and all user databases.